The Kamakura Print Collection ・ 鎌倉プリント・コレクションへようこそ

-Since 1992, Peter Miller has held more than 30 one-man exhibitions in venues ranging from a vacant store in Kamakura to a now-defunct gallery on New York's fashionable East Side.
-The Yokohama Museum has hosted an exhibition of Miller's work, as have galleries in London, Tokyo, Cologne, Houston, Seattle, and Vladivostok.
+Since 1992, Peter Miller has held more than 40 one-man exhibitions in venues ranging from a vacant store in Kamakura to a now-defunct gallery on New York's fashionable East Side.
+The Yokohama Museum has hosted an exhibition of Miller's work, as have galleries in London, Paris, Tokyo, Kochi, Niigata, Cologne, Washington DC, Houston, Seattle, Moscow, St Petersburg, Ekaterinburg, and Vladivostok.
 The oldest building in which his prints have been exhibited is the 13th-century Palazzo dei Consoli in Gubbio, Italy.
 Group exhibits with his prints have been held in the Musée Jenisch in Vevey, Switzerland, the Royal National Theater in London, the International Engraving Exhibition in Cremona, Italy, and the Lahti Triennial in Finland.
-Peter Miller's prints have been acquired for the permanent collections of Cleveland Museum of Art, National Museum of American Art, Fine Arts Museum of Houston, Bibliothèque Nationale de France, Victoria and Albert Museum, Kamakura Museum of Modern Art, several temples and shrines in Japan, and the Sackler Gallery of the Smithsonian where he is (with the exception of Whistler) the only American artist represented in a collection devoted to the art of Asia.
+Peter Miller's prints have been acquired for the permanent collections of Cleveland Museum of Art, National Museum of American Art, Fine Arts Museum of Houston, Bibliothèque Nationale de France, Victoria and Albert Museum, Kamakura Museum of Modern Art, several temples and shrines in Japan, and the Sackler Gallery of the Smithsonian where he is (with the exception of Whistler) the only American artist represented in a collection devoted to the art of Asia, the Asian Art Museum of San Francisco, and the National Oriental Museum of Russia.

 Pittsburgh Pennsylvania in the 1950s, a gritty steel town at the confluence of three rivers with the Rust Belt and Appalachia, with its streetcars and inclines and bridges, its neighborhoods with onion-dome-topped churches, gave Miller his first glimpses of landscape.
 Something of his 'Iron City' origins remained in his blood, as many years later he took naturally to etching copper with ferric chloride, a rust-and-sangria-colored chemical.